pubnub/open-growth/signals/readme.md

 Open Growth has a signal handler to process POSTs for SendGrid's Event Webhook in `open-growth/signals/sendgrid-updates.js`.
 Any emails that are marked with the category beginning with "og_" are dissected and logged in Open Growth's logs.

-This example of a Webhook endpoint can be used as a guide to create your own handler for Open Growth.
+This example of a Webhook endpoint can be used as a guide when writing your own handler for Open Growth.
+Remember that all files you add to `open-growth/signals/` will be concatenated to your delights.js event handler when you deploy to BLOCKS.